reuters-graphics/docs_graphics-kit/pages/for_developers/pages.md

 # Making more pages & embeds

-The graphics kit improves on our previous [graphics rig](https://github.com/reuters-graphics/bluprint_graphics-rig/) by letting you build _multiple_ pages and embeds so you can build multipage newsapps or projects with several embeds for media clients.
+The graphics kit improves on our previous [graphics rig](https://github.com/reuters-graphics/bluprint_graphics-rig/) by letting you build _multiple_ pages and embeds so you can build multi-page newsapps or projects with several embeds for media clients.

 - [How to make pages and embeds](#how-to-make-pages-and-embeds)
 - [Public pages](#public-pages)